kluiri/FileConverter/README.md

-﻿# FileConverter for yaml, json, csv, xml
+﻿# File converter for dictionary in json, csv, xml and yaml formats.